What is Vishing and How To Protect Yourself?

 One thing that makes vishing scams dangerous is that it uses social engineering tactics to take advantage of their victim’s trust.
 If you’ve never heard about these scams before, then you’ll likely find that these calls seem very convincing and real.

-So how does Vishing work?
+How does Vishing work?

-To understand how vishing works, let’s take a look at its four major stages:
+To understand how Vishing works, let’s take a look at its four major stages:

 • Research: Like any other scam, vishers carry out extensive research on their targets before initiating their attack.
 This allows them to gather personal information and craft convincing messages tailored for that individual.